robozmey/robozmey/README.md

 ### Hello everyone
-- ⚡ Fun fact: once teacher asked to say a number from 1 to 6...
+- ⚡ Fun fact: Once teacher asked to say a number from 1 to 6...
 I answered 9!

 <!--